Marriage: Christianity

 Modern Christianity bases its views on marriage upon the teachings of Jesus and the Paul the Apostle.
 Many of the largest Christian denominations regard marriage as a sacrament, sacred institution, or covenant.

 The first known decrees on marriage were during the Roman Catholic Council of Trent (twenty-fourth session of 1563), decrees that made the validity of marriage dependent on the wedding occurring in the presence of a priest and two witnesses.
 The absence of a requirement of parental consent ended a debate that proceeded from the 12th century.
 In the case of a civil divorce, the innocent spouse had and has no right to marry again until the death of the other spouse terminates the still valid marriage, even if the other spouse was guilty of adultery.

 The Christian Church performed marriages in the narthex of the church prior to the 16th century, when the emphasis was on the marital contract and betrothal.
 Subsequently, the ceremony moved inside the sacristy of the church.

-Christians often marry for religious reasons, ranging from following the biblical injunction for a "man to leave his father and mother and cleave to his wife, and the two shall become one", to accessing the Divine grace of the Roman Catholic Sacrament.

 Catholics, Eastern Orthodox, as well as many Anglicans and Methodists, consider marriage termed holy matrimony to be an expression of divine grace, termed a sacrament and mystery in the first two Christian traditions.
 In Western ritual, the ministers of the sacrament are the spouses themselves, with a bishop, priest, or deacon merely witnessing the union on behalf of the Church and blessing it.
 In Eastern ritual churches, the bishop or priest functions as the actual minister of the Sacred Mystery; Eastern Orthodox deacons may not perform marriages.
 Western Christians commonly refer to marriage as a vocation, while Eastern Christians consider it an ordination and a martyrdom, though the theological emphases indicated by the various names are not excluded by the teachings of either tradition.
 Marriage is commonly celebrated in the context of a Eucharistic service (a nuptial Mass or Divine Liturgy).
-The sacrament of marriage is indicative of the relationship between Christ and the Church.